-The Evaluation Board, will consider the reviewers' written evaluations based on the evaluation criteria (see Section V.1.of this FFO) and rank the applications.
-Board members will then set a threshold for competitive applications based on the availability of funds.
+The Evaluation Board will use the reviewers' numeric scores to provide an initial ranking of the applications .Board members will then set a minimum numeric score for competitive applications based on the availability of funds and the quality of the applications.

-Applicants whose applications were deemed competitive (i.e., applications above that threshold) may receive written follow-up questions in order for the Evaluation Board to gain a better understanding of the applicant's proposal.
+Competitive applications (i.e., applications above that threshold) may receive written follow-up questions in order for the Evaluation Board to gain a better understanding of the applicant's proposal.
 If deemed necessary, each competitive applicant will be invited to participate in a web conference, or in person meeting with the Evaluation Board.
 Applicants may also be asked to provide updated commitment letters from potential project participants at that time.
-As a result of the additional information, the Evaluation Board members may revise their assigned numeric scores.
+Each Evaluation Board member will assign each application a numeric score by applying the evaluation criteria to each competitive application, taking into account the additional information from written responses to questions and/or in person meeting or webinar.

-(b) Ranking and Selection.
-Based on the Evaluation Board members' final numeric scores, a final rank order will be prepared and provided to the Selecting Official for further consideration.
-The Selecting Official will then recommend applications for funding based upon the rank order and the selection factors (see Section V.2. of this FFO).
+(2) Ranking and Selection.
+Based on the Evaluation Board members' final numeric scores, a final rank order of the competitive applications will be prepared and provided to the Selecting Official for further consideration.
+The Selecting Official will then select funding recipients based upon the rank order and the selection factors (see Section V.2. of this FFO).

 NIST reserves the right to negotiate the budget costs with the selected applicant.
 Negotiations may include requesting that the applicant remove certain costs.
 Additionally, NIST may request that the applicant modify objectives or work plans and provide supplemental information required by the agency prior to award.
 NIST also reserves the right to reject an application where information is uncovered that raises a reasonable doubt as to the responsibility of the applicant.
 For international applications, NIST will follow applicable U.S. laws and policies.
-NIST may select some, all, or none of the applications, or part(s) of any particular application.
+NIST may select some, all, or none of the application(s) or part(s) of any particular application.
 The final approval of selected applications and issuance of awards will be by the NIST Grants Officer.
 The award decisions of the Grants Officer are final.